naco-siren/mech-keeb-switches-app-support/privacy-policy.md

 The App does not integrate with any third-party analytics, advertising, or tracking services.

 ## Data Storage
+Switch catalog data is stored locally on your device and is never transmitted anywhere.
+Your personal data (favorites and inventory quantities) is synced across your devices using Apple's iCloud service.
+This data is stored in your private iCloud container, which means:

+- Apple manages the iCloud sync service and infrastructure.
+- The developer **cannot** see, access, or retrieve your favorites or inventory data.
+- **Only you** can access this data through your iCloud account.
+- You can delete this data by removing the app or managing your iCloud storage.

-All user data (favorites, inventory, preferences) is stored locally on your device using standard iOS storage mechanisms.
-This data is included in your device backups and can be deleted by uninstalling the App.
+This data is also included in your device backups and can be deleted by uninstalling the App.

 ## Children's Privacy